Also known as: Ethyl alcohol, EtOH, bioethanol

 Ethanol is blended into gasoline for a variety of business and policy reasons.
 Ethanol has high octane and can be used as an octane booster.
 Because ethanol contains oxygen, it can be used to reduce the carbon monoxide emissions from burning gasoline.
 Also, as a renewable fuel, ethanol blending is mandated in some markets to reduce reliance on fossil fuels.

-Ethanol is manufactured by fermenting the sugars in agricultural products such as corn, sugar cane and beets.
-As such, it is able to receive bio-fuel credits in countries with these regulations.
+Fuel ethanol is typically manufactured by fermenting the sugars in agricultural products such as corn, sugar cane, and beets.
+When produced this way, it is able to receive biofuel credits in countries with these regulations.
+In the US, most ethanol is produced through fermentation of corn.
+In Brazil, sugar cane is the most common feed stock.

-When blended into gasoline, Ethanol significantly raises the octane and vapor pressure.
+When blended into gasoline, ethanol significantly raises the octane and vapor pressure.
 However, its impact on both qualities varies widely with the concentration of ethanol in the mix and the chemical properties of the other hydrocarbons in the blend.
-As a result, ethanol is typically blended into gasoline in fixed ratios (e.g., 10%, 15%), and ethanol blended gasoline is kept segregated from ethanol-free gasoline.
+As a result, ethanol is typically blended into gasoline in fixed ratios (e.g., 10%, 15%).
+Ethanol-blended gasoline is kept segregated from ethanol-free gasoline.